Author Archive

 Wow, I had no idea this would turn out to be such a long piece when I started.
 I could probably have broken it into 6 different blog posts.
 But if you got this far (and actually read up to here rather than scrolled) then thanks and I hope you found it interesting and some of it useful.

 Factoring in new sponsored versions of Kyobi, the unexpected Kongregate payment, the Whirled prize money and money I know I’ll receive from iPhone sales so far, I can report that this one little game has now netted me $10,105.
 I know there will be more iPhone and Kongregate payments to come over the next two months (although I expect them to be lower).
-And maybe another portal may even buy it, who knows? ๐Ÿ™‚
+And maybe another portal may even buy it, who knows? ๐

 I’ve learnt an awful lot from this one game.
 Things I will take into my next game for certain.
 The Whirled link-ups, the possibility of skill gaming revenue share, not to under-estimate referal payment offers and the long-tail of sales.

-• Our new showreel
+Our new showreel

-The design I feel is a brave one.
+After months of hard work the Aardman Online team, of which I’m a part of , released the new version of the company web site: www.aardman.com.
+Wednesday was a hectic day for us all as we put the site live.
+Doing last minute changes you never expected to be doing ๐The design I feel is a brave one.
 Created by Luis Cook it’s a clean fresh sheet of paper, where all the superflous items are resigned to shades of grey.
 And the colour of the beautiful imagery and showreels is allowed to stand out and be the centre of attention.
 Which on a site like ours is exactly how it should be.

 Please have a play with the home page (hint: click the animated characters as they charge across the top of the site).
 But the main reason for this post is to shout that our new Online showreel, featuring loads of our Flash games, is now up: